-Neurofeedback can seem complicated, putting sensors on the scalp, measuring your brain waves, tracking changes, but it’s really quite simple.
+Neurofeedback can seem complicated, putting sensors on the scalp, measuring your brain waves, and tracking changes, but it’s quite simple.
 It’s as easy as watching a movie.

 Neurofeedback training is an “exercise for the brain.”
-Just like exercise strengthens muscles, neurofeedback uses operant conditioning to strengthen certain areas of brain function – in the exact areas and ways that we have determined could be functioning better from your brain map.
+Just like exercise strengthens muscles, Neurofeedback uses operant conditioning to strengthen certain areas of brain function – in the exact areas and ways that we have determined could function better from your brain map.

-The technology is fun to use and for patients, neurofeedback at the Brain & Life Renewal Center is very easy to do.
+The technology is fun to use, and for patients, Neurofeedback at the Brain & Life Renewal Center is very easy to do.
 All you do is sit back, relax and watch a movie or game of your choice.
-During a neurofeedback session, a person’s brain wave activity is tracked via sensors on the scalp.
-In fact, in a single session, the brain observes over 1000 times when it’s on track and when it’s off track creating better function in the areas that need it.
+During a Neurofeedback session, a person’s brain wave activity is tracked via sensors on the scalp.
+In fact, in a single session, the brain observes over 1000 times when it’s on track and when it’s off the track creating better function in the areas that need it.

 If you currently take medications, you remain on your medications while training.
 You don’t have to choose between Neurofeedback and medications, you can continue your medications while training your brain to function better.
-However, one of the goals at Brain & Life Renewal Center is to eliminate dysregulated brain wave patterns which often reduce or remove the symptoms naturally, and therefore the need for medications used to help control them.
-We advise our patients to work with their prescribing physician directly about their need for continued medications or decreasing their dosages as they improve with training, because the way medications affect a dysregulated brain is very different from how they affect a balanced brain.
+However, one of the goals at Brain & Life Renewal Center is to eliminate dysregulated brain wave patterns which can reduce or remove the symptoms naturally, and therefore the need for medications used to help control them.
+We advise our clients to work with their prescribing physician directly about their need for continued medications or decrease their dosages as they improve with training because the way medications affect a dysregulated brain is very different from how they affect a balanced brain.

 What does a normal course of Neurofeedback look like?

-A typical Brain & Life Renewal Center session lasts 50-60 minutes, because in addition to a 30-minute Neurofeedback session, we spend the time beforehand and during to incorporate certain talk therapies that relax the brain and help prepare it for a better Neurofeedback session.
-Most patients report improvements after 5-10 sessions (but sometimes it’s less, or more).
-A typical treatment plan is 20 to 30 sessions, because that’s how long it takes for neuroplasticity to take place (this refers to the brain’s ability to actually make new connections which support better brain function in the areas that we are addressing.)
-We do, however, complete the second brain map at 15 sessions and compare to the original brain map to look for brain wave changes.
-This will give us an idea where the patient is in the process of brain wave change.
+A typical Brain & Life Renewal Center session lasts 50-60 minutes because, in addition to a 30-minute Neurofeedback session, we spend the time beforehand and incorporate certain additional holistic modalities that relax the brain and help prepare it for a better Neurofeedback session.
+Most clients report improvements after 5-10 sessions (but sometimes it’s less or more).
+A typical treatment plan is 20 to 40 sessions because that’s how long it takes for neuroplasticity to take place (this refers to the brain’s ability to actually make new connections that support better brain function in the areas that we are addressing.)
+We do, however, complete the second brain map at 15 sessions and compare it to the original brain map to look for brain wave changes.
+This will give us an idea of where the client is in the process of brain wave change.